Dangerous Goods Vs Hazardous Substances

 A product can be classified as a dangerous good, hazardous substance or both, regardless of their form (liquid, solid or gas).

-Nevertheless, there are some intricacies that apply to specific products:
+So some intricacies that apply to specific products:

 • The same product can be classified as a DG or non-DG, depending on its dispensing method.
 Case in point is the CRC 5-56 Multi-Purpose Lubricant.
 The 5-56 aerosol is DG, but the 5-56 spray bottle (non-pressurized) is non-DG.

-• Even air is considered a DG when aerosol-dispensed, as is the case of this CRC Air Brush (Dust & Lint Remover)
+• Even air is considered a DG when aerosol-dispensed, as is the case of this CRC Air Brush (Dust & Lint Remover).

-More on Dangerous Goods
+More on dangerous goods

+DGs can be corrosive, flammable, explosive, spontaneously combustible, toxic, oxidising or water-reactive.
+Products are classified as such based on the immediate physical or chemical hazards of the material, which can include fire, explosion, corrosion or poisoning.
 They generally can cause harm to a person, property or the environment, mainly because of their inherent properties:

 • Do they contain toxic substances?